earning the crucial first million users for a viral app by completely revamping the product design

 By reaching a new level of daily downloads, this version helped the company raise its Series A funding of 3 million dollars.
 The story was covered by TechCrunch.

 When a viral app starts to take off, the growth normally becomes exponential.
 Three years ago, it was such an incredible achievement to land 1 million downloads.
-Today, Instabridge has long passed its 10 million downloads benchmark and is used by millions of people every month.
+Today, Instabridge has already passed its 30 million downloads benchmark and is serving people from all over the world.

 People dream of making an app in a week and have it downloaded 1 million times the week after.
 (Well, that's why I jumped in this after five minutes of pitching.)
 But it is not how it usually goes.
 It even took Twitter five years to find their formula.
 That's why iterations are so important, and patience too.
 In the end though, all those years lost in the woods were essential to finding the way forward.